pulp/pulp_docker/docs/user-guide/configuration.rst

 The following docker specific properties are supported:

 ``enable_v1``
   Enables the docker v1 protocol.
 Defaults to False when not specified.
+DEPRECATED.

 ``enable_v2``
   Enables the docker v2 protocol.
 Defaults to True when not specified.